Lanovaz/shattered-glass/README.md

 Footnotes
 =========

-[1] I adopted hash-based signatures because of their resistance to Quantum Computing attacks.
+[1] Hash-based signatures are used because of their resistance to Quantum Computing attacks.

 [2] Shard Server operators will hopefully be legally immune to data sharing prosecution from entities such as the MPAA.